-There will be three evening online exams lasting 60 minutes each and a two-hour online evening comprehensive final exam.
+There will be three online exams lasting 60 minutes each and a two-hour online comprehensive final exam.
 Check the following page for the examination dates.
-All exams will begin at 7 PM.
+All regular exams will be during the normal lecture time.

 In fairness to everyone in the class, make-up exams are only given in cases of serious evening conflicts such as semester long regular class meetings, university excused athletic events, or university excused field trips.
 Arrangements must be made, with me, in advance for a make-up exam.
-Make-up exams will be given prior to the scheduled exam and will be in person.
-To compensate for the evening exam time and to allow for conflict exams to be given, there will be no regular class meeting on exam days.
+Make-up exams will be given prior to the scheduled exam and maybe in person.

-All of the material in each chapter may not be covered during lecture however you will be responsible for all the material in the chapters.
+Not all of the material in each chapter may be covered during lecture however, you will be responsible for all the material in the chapters.
 You are also responsible for material that is covered in lecture but is not in the textbook.
-A tentative, day by day, outline for the course is located on the course web site.
+A tentative, day-by-day, outline for the course is located on the course web site.
 Examinations will include a significant number of problems.
 Examination problems will not be identical to lecture, textbook, or online quiz questions that you do, but they will cover the same topics.
 If you understand how to solve these problems, you should be able to figure out how to approach the problems you encounter on examinations.